Pink-Crab/Perique-Registerables/docs/Taxonomy.md

 ### $update_count_callback
 > @var string|bool

 If blank string will use the internal counting functions.
-Must be a named function or invokeable class.
+Must be a named function or invokable class.
 Anonymous functions not allowed.

 ### $capabilities
 > @var array<string, mixed>|null